netdata/netdata/collectors/ebpf.plugin/README.md

 -   `dcstat` : This eBPF program creates charts that show information about file access using directory cache.
 It appends `kprobes` for `lookup_fast()` and `d_lookup()` to identify if files are inside directory cache, outside and files are not found.
--   `process`: This eBPF program creates charts that show information about process creation, VFS IO, and files removed.
+-   `process`: This eBPF program creates charts that show information about process creation, calls to open files.
     When in `return` mode, it also creates charts showing errors when these operations are executed.
 -   `network viewer`: This eBPF program creates charts with information about `TCP` and `UDP` functions, including the bandwidth consumed by each.
 -   `sync`: Montitor calls for syscalls sync(2), fsync(2), fdatasync(2), syncfs(2), msync(2), and sync_file_range(2).
+-   `vfs`: This eBPF program creates charts that show information about VFS (Virtual File System) functions.

 ## Thread configuration